City Court Rules/Dress Code

 Do I need to appear in Court or can I pay the citation before the scheduled Court date?

 You can satisfy/pay costs for your citation prior to your Court date, only if your violation is not a MUST APPEAR violation.
 For all MUST APPEAR violations, the violator must appear before the Judge on the set Court date.
 Failure to satisfy/pay your citation, and/or appear in Court will cause a failure to appear/pay to be issued to the Tennessee Department of Safety which could result in the suspension of your driver's license, as well as result in additional costs.
-Reckless driving, Leaving the scene of an accident, Speeding 26 or more miles over the posted limit, Drag racing, and Texting while driving MUST APPEAR IN COURT.
+Due Care, Leaving the scene of an accident, Speeding 26 or more miles over the posted limit, Drag racing, and Texting while driving MUST APPEAR IN COURT.
 Also if you are cited at fault in an accident you must appear in Court and bring a letter from your insurance stating that they have taken care of or will take care of the damages to the other vehicle (s), person(s), or property.

 What happens if I missed my court date and did not pay my citation prior to court?